Srinath04/devops-daily-log/daily/2025-08-14 Cluster Designs/README.md

 - Stacked topology: etcd runs with the control plane nodes.
 Simpler to deploy but less resilient.
 - External topology: etcd runs on dedicated nodes.
 More resilient but needs additional infra.

-Stacked topology is simpler but ties etcd health to the control plane node health.
-External topology provides stronger isolation and reliability but requires extra infrastructure.

 ### Provisioning Approaches
 #### Cloud Managed Service:
 Key Players: Amazon EKS, Google GKE, Azure AKS.
 Control plane and etcd are fully managed by the provider.

 Users only manage worker nodes and workloads.
 High availability and quorum are handled automatically.
 #### Turnkey Solutions:
 - Tools like kOps, Rancher RKE, or Kubeadm automation scripts.
 - Provide cluster bootstrapping with HA options.